EmployeeIssues.com

 Close this Window

-* Some people think that it's okay to reproduce copyrighted materials without permission, if they don't gain from it.
+* Some people think that it's okay to reprint copyrighted documents without permission, if they give proper credit or don't gain from it.
 This is simply not true.
-It is against the law to steal copyrighted materials in whole or part for any use.
+It is against the law to steal copyrighted materials for any use.
+That's precisely what a © copyright notice means, which is why EmployeeIssues.com displays such a notice near the bottom of every page.

-Others think that it's okay to reproduce copyrighted materials without permission, after they change or shuffle words, sentences or paragraphs.
+Others think that it's okay to reprint copyrighted materials without permission, after they change or shuffle a few words, sentences or paragraphs.
 This is also not true.
 Paraphrasing or reformatting another's written work does not evade copyright law.
 Plagiarism is what colleges and universities call this act of copyright infringement.
-The work must be 100-percent original to avoid copyright infringement.
+One's work must be 100-percent original to avoid copyright infringement.

-To be safe, never assume it's okay to reproduce copyrighted materials in any form without expressed, written consent from the source.
+To be sure, never assume it's okay to reproduce copyrighted materials in any form without expressed, written consent from the copyright owner.
 Otherwise, you might be setting yourself up for a copyright or intellectual rights lawsuit that you'll lose at great expense.
-There are several resources on the Web that explain fair use, as well as copyright infringement, intellectual rights violations and plagiarism.
+There are several resources on the Web that explain fair use, copyright infringement, intellectual rights violations and plagiarism.
 An attorney who specializes in intellectual-property legalities will be happy to explain.Attorney Referral Service